rahulsinghchandraul/rasingh/_projects/vr_backend.md

 ## Backend build system

-Soon after completing the VR experience, we had issues where due to a small team size, it took us up to a month to complete a single VR build.
+Soon after completing the VR experience, we had issues where due to a small team size, it took us about 2 months to complete a single VR build.
 We needed to productise this process and reduce the build time significantly.
 Identifying that most interior 3D models were made through a similar process, and that we could modularize the model creation, we created a build system operated through a web front end by an operator, who could design the house and send it for processing to Unity, which created and launched the experience as an app.
 The build time was cut down from multiple weeks to less than a day, allowing for much higher delivery potential and scalability.
 The system was divided into three parts:
 1. Front end design panel to provide design parameters
 2. Rails backend to add meta-data and connect to Unity
 3. Unity build system for model creation and app generation